 Does Harvard referencing use academic citations?

-This is the first of two lessons about Adding Harvard Citations.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of two chapters about Adding Harvard Citations.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Review the concept of referencing and referencing styles in academic contexts

 – Discuss reference features and elements in relation to Harvard style citations

 – Review the four types of citation (integral, non-integral, multiple-source and secondary)

 Referencing is an important aspect of being an academic.
 This process acknowledges the ideas, claims and evidence of other authors included in a text, allowing a writer to inform the reader of how their arguments are supported by verifiable sources.
 Even at the undergraduate bachelor’s degree level, it’s critical that students quickly learn how to reference accurately, adopting the referencing style of their course.
 This means knowing when to add referencing features and how to format those features correctly.